Preview and Edit the Student View

 In this article:

-When you are presenting your lesson, only the main slide content will be showing on the Projector View.
-If you want to remind yourself what students are seeing, you can click on the Slide Navigator to open the slide drawer.
+Only the main slide content displays on the Projector View.
+To remind yourself what students are seeing, click on the Slide Navigator to open the slide drawer.
 The slide thumbnails show you exactly how the slides appear on the Student View.